gwtboot/domino-rest-enum-date/README.md

 not a must.
 If you just need to build your UI you only need to start the Client part and you can mock all the call to the REST APIs from Server part with simple interfaces.

-## API
+## Shared
-For the APIs you just need to run mvn:clean install to deploy your API to the local Maven repository.
-The API module is your interface between the Client and the Server part.
-If you want to reuse classes from both side Client and Server you should put them in this API module.
-Validation classes are also candidates to put in this API module.
+For the Shared module you just need to run mvn:clean install to deploy your Shared module to the local Maven repository.
+The Shared module is your interface between the Client and the Server part.
+If you want to reuse classes from both side Client and Server you should put them in this Shared module.
+Validation classes are also candidates to put in this Shared module.

 ## Client
 For the Client part you can start the standard process for GWT just like it is shown in the example from GWT Boot: